The Best of Take That

-The Best of Take That is a repackaged version of British boy band Take That's first Greatest Hits compilation, which was released in 1996.
+The Best of Take That is a repackaged version of English boy band Take That's first Greatest Hits compilation, which was released in 1996.
 The album was released via Calipso Entertainment, and became the first semi-new release since the band split up.
 The album has an identical track listing to their Greatest Hits album.
 The album was released on 16 June 2001, exclusively in Brazil and other areas of South America.